Everything you need to know about cKYC – Explained

 Digitizing KYC verification entails massive financial benefits for FIs.

-SignDesk’s clients have seen up to 90% reduction in operational expenses by employing digital KYC verification methods such as Video KYC
+SignDesk’s clients have seen up to 90% reduction in operational expenses by employing digital KYC verification methods such as Video KYC.

 • Shorter turnaround time.